grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 process = *(smoother_vol);
 ```

-The generated C++ code for `compute` now has the `log10` math function used in `ba.linear2db` evaluted at sample rate in the DSP loop, which is obviously much more costly:
+The generated C++ code for `compute` now has the `log10` math function used in `ba.linear2db` evaluated at sample rate in the DSP loop, which is obviously much more costly:
--dlt

 ```c++
 virtual void compute(int count, FAUSTFLOAT** inputs, FAUSTFLOAT** outputs) {
   FAUSTFLOAT* input0 = inputs[0];